gerlandotermini/webcam-sync/README.md

 |------------|----------|------------|
 | 7:30 AM    | 4:30 PM  | Every 10 min |

----

 ## 📌 Notes

 - `config.json` is excluded from version control via `.gitignore`.
-- The script uses OpenWeatherMap’s **5-day / 3-hour forecast API**.
+- The script uses OpenWeatherMap’s **5-day / 3-hour forecast API** to retrieve local weather conditions.
-- ffmpeg must be installed and your webcam must be a DirectShow device.
+- ffmpeg must be installed and your webcam must be detected as a DirectShow device on Windows.
-- Compatible with PowerShell 5.1+ and Windows Task Scheduler.
+- The script is designed for PowerShell 5.1+ and Windows Task Scheduler.

----
+- Logs are written to a configurable `.log` file for troubleshooting and run history.

 ## 📃 License

-Open for personal use and learning.
-Feel free to adapt and share — never publish your API keys or private config files.
+This project is open for personal use and learning.
+Feel free to adapt and share it — but never publish your API keys or private configuration files.